sultana03/sultana03/README.md

- Hi there I'm Sultana Parveen from Bangladesh.
+ Hi, there I'm Sultana Parveen from Bangladesh.
   I’m currently working on Web Development and Front-end App Development.
- I’m currently learning languages such as Android, Java, Machine Learning, Deep Learning sultanaparveen038@gmail.com
+ I’m currently learning languages such as Android, Java, Machine Learning, Deep Learning.
- :I think I'm lazy